 Can I freeze Pico de Gallo?

-You can freeze Pico de Gallo, but once thawed the texture will be quite different because the water in the tomatoes will expand when frozen.
+You can freeze Pico, but once thawed the texture will be quite different because the water in the tomatoes will expand when frozen.
 Once thawed it will be a more mushy consistency.

 It’s so easy to make the day of, or even the night before, so I recommend you make as needed.
 Leftovers the next day can be added to all kinds of things!